 Do you want to help and support people with their physical and mental wellbeing?
 Do you want to make a difference to the lives of people who are experiencing social and emotional problems?
-If you love working with people and are caring, calm and patient, then you might find working in the social, caring and advisory area a rewarding career.
+Do you like working with children and want to help support them emotionally as well as promote their development?

 You could be working in advisory services, childcare and education, community education, psychology and counselling, social work or social care.
 You might specialise in working with adults or children, or help and support people of all ages.